RCN-ECS/CnGV/notebook/20201116_MA_Fixes&Finesses.md

 ## Issue #2: Population vs. Sample estimates.
 We identified an issue in our actual (i.e. population) vs. estimated (i.e., sample) covariance estimations.
 The function cov() in r is a sample estimator, and thus uses the denominator of n-1 to calculate covariance.

+#### KEL note: Can you confirm that the input_df for the population is based on the true G_mean and E_means (without error), while the sample estimate is based on the data?

 I fixed this by creating my own manual function to calculate covariance for samples and for population level.
 I still keep the cov() as a sanity check, since my function should give the exact same Cov estimates for samples.
 New function below:
 ```{function}